Which color jeans are right for you and your style?

 A T-shirt With Jeans

-Choose a T-shirt with a close fit (what they call ‘athletic fit') — it should be tight on your chest, and shouldn’t fall past your belt.
-Pair it with rugged accents like a sturdy-looking belt and leather work shoes or work boots.
+Choose a T-shirt with a close fit (what they call ‘athletic fit') — it should be tight on your chest, and shouldn’t fall past your.
+Pair it with rugged accents like a sturdy-looking and leather work shoes or work boots.

 A Polo With Jeans